-Initial Analysis of Modification 0678A 04 March 2019
+Initial Analysis of Modification 0678A

-Comparison of baseline with CWD and PS is needed – Workgroup expecting this to come from National Grid since the data for this is theirs.

-Workgroup participants thanked the Proposer of 0678A for analysis received by Workgroup on 04 March 2019 showing Revenue Recovery, highlighting the differences for Entry and Exit Points (distributional analysis).
-This material can be found under the Workgroup meeting 04 March 2019This analysis was based on the Sensitivity Tool provided by National Grid and published on 25 February 2019 (v2).
-Workgroup participants noted the difference from a CWD vs PS stance relating to the distributional impact for 2019/20.
+Workgroup participants thanked the Proposer of 0678A for analysis on 0678A received by Workgroup on 04 March 2019, showing Revenue Recovery, highlighting the differences for Entry and Exit Points (distributional analysis).
+This material can be found under the Workgroup meeting 04 March 2019.
+This analysis was based on the Sensitivity Tool provided by National Grid and published on 25 February 2019 (v2).
+Workgroup participants noted the difference from a CWD vs PS stance, relating to the distributional impact for 2019/20.
 Workgroup participants note that it would be ideal to extend this analysis into subsequent years.

 Postage stamp reduces charges at the periphery of the system and increases them towards the centre.

+Comparison of baseline with CWD and PS is needed – Workgroup is expecting this to come from National Grid since the data for this is theirs.

-Analysis from Vermillion?)
+Analysis from Vermillion based on Sensitivity Tool v2

 Workgroup participants thanked the Vermillion for analysis received by Workgroup on 04 March 2019 showing Entry and Exit Revenue, FCC (kWh/d) and Average Tariff (p/kWh/d) for 2019/20 and beyond: 2020/21 to 2023/24.
 Slides four and five have the April 2019 TO exit commodity charge listed for comparison.
 This material can be found under the Workgroup meeting 04 March 2019.
 This analysis was based on the Sensitivity Tool provided by National Grid and published on 25 February 2019 (v2).